PotLock/potlock-nextjs-app/README.md

 │
 │
 ├── [ features ] <--- # A collection of codebase slices implementing various use cases
-│   │                 # and are named after functionalities they provide.
+│   │                 # and are named after functionalities they provide. ( See link 3. )
 │   │
 │  ...
 │   │